douzog/Ollamapyter/README.md

 For my first Sundai @ MIT IHQ, I decided to provide simple code for the community to use LLMs in a private manner.

-I hope you enjoy these spawned from hacks at Æthos-Sundai!

 If you have questions regarding open-source ML, feel free to contact me!

 🥷🏼👾 douzog(@)proton.me